qpdf/qpdf/manual/cli.rst

 - A number preceded by ``r`` counts from the end, so ``r1`` is the last page, ``r2`` is the second-to-last page, etc.

+- A number preceded by ``m`` indicates the page numbered from 1 or the last page, if the number is greater than the number of pages in the document.

 - The letter ``z`` represents the last page and is the same as ``r1``.